Barauni Junction railway station: History

-In February 2012, The Indian Railways had planned to set up an Indian Railway Station Development Corporation Limited (IRSDC) that will work on improving the major railway stations including Muzaffarpur Junction by building and developing Restaurants, shopping areas and food plaza for commercial business and improving passenger amenities.
+In February 2012, the Indian Railways had planned to set up a company named Indian Railway Stations Development Corporation (IRSDC) that will work on improving the major railway stations including by building and developing Restaurants, shopping areas and food plaza for commercial business and improving passenger amenities.

 Facilities

 The major facilities available are waiting rooms, computerized reservation facility and vehicle parking.
 The vehicles are allowed to enter the station premises.
 The station also has STD/ISD/PCO telephone booth, toilets, tea stall, fruit stall, dairy stall, meal stall and book stall.

 Platforms

-Barauni Junction has nine platforms.
+Barauni Junction has 9 Platforms.
 The platforms are interconnected by two foot overbridges.
-Platform no.1 will again rebuilting here. as soon as re again will run trains from platform no.1.

 Electric Loco Shed, Barauni

-Electric Loco Shed, Barauni is an engine shed performing locomotive maintenance and repair facility for electric locomotives of the Indian Railways, located at Barauni, Begusarai district of the East Central Railway zone in Bihar, India.
+Electric Loco Shed, Barauni is an engine shed for the repair and maintenance of electric locomotives of the Indian Railways, located at Barauni, Begusarai district of the East Central Railway zone in Bihar, India.
 It falls under the Sonpur railway division.
 It is Bihar's first electric locomotive maintenance shed.

 Prime Minister Narendra Modi inaugurated the locomotive shed in September 2020.
 It can accommodate over 200 locomotives.